Electronic Valve Timing Control

 There are other mechanical/electrical methods that come one step closer to eliminating the camshaft altogether.
 Three of these methods are electro-pneumatic valves (EPV), electro-hydraulic valves (EHV), and electromagnetic valves (EMV).
 EPV and EHV use electric solenoids to control the flow of compressed air or hydraulic fluid to the valves at the appropriate time.
 Existing EPV and EHV systems generally eliminate the spring mechanism but still employ the cam.
-EPV systems are commonly found on Formula One engines and EHV systems are being employed by the engines on all new BMW vehicles.
+EPV systems are commonly found on Formula One engines and EHV systems are being employed by the engines on BMW vehicles.
 Electromagnetic valves control the valve opening directly with a solenoid, eliminating camshafts and many other related components such as lifters and timing chains.
 Engines of this design are currently undergoing development and have not made it past the prototype stage.
 They have yet to come to market because of the expense as well as the power required to operate the actuator.
 EMV systems allow for nearly infinite combinations of duration, lift, and phase of both the intake and exhaust valves.
-This allows greatly improved control over engine performance characteristics reducing emissions, increasing low end torque and increasing peak horsepower.
+This allows greatly improved control over engine performance characteristics facilitating reduced emissions, increased low-end torque and increased peak horsepower.

 - Crankshaft Position Sensor, Throttle Position Sensor, Fluid Pressure Sensor